Weave.js

 In this guide, you will learn how to set up the backend infrastructure for a collaborative application using Weave.js.

-To make the backend functional, we need to set up a Next.js custom server to later integrate Weave.js Websockets store.
+To make the backend functional, you will set up a Next.js custom server to later integrate Weave.js Websockets store.

-The store will handle the shared-state management, client networking, persistence, and awareness events.
+The store manages shared state, client networking, persistence, and awareness events.

 Prerequisites